bbc/hive-ci/_documentation/06-x1-appium.md

 	ios_webkit_debug_proxy -c $DEVICE_TARGET:$CHROMEDRIVER_PORT -d > $HIVE_RESULTS/ios_webkit.log &

-**Note**: These are just pointers and different appium server capabilities can be used either while starting server or can be passed from DesiredCapabilities
+**Note**: These are just pointers and different appium server capabilities can be used either while starting the server or can be passed from DesiredCapabilities